priyanka-velu/COVID-19_Data_Exploration/README.md

 ### 7. Global Numbers
 - Provides a summary of global statistics, including total cases, deaths, and vaccination rates.
 - We observe that out of the total_cases of 774 million, 704 million people died.
 This leads to a death percentage of 90.9% if you were infected.
+- The number 90.9% as a death percentage seems disproportionately high, this would prompt us to explore this data for data accuracy.

 ![Screenshot 2024-07-20 185255](https://github.com/user-attachments/assets/a23f7a94-fa70-4fd1-b741-f1aff0322a1f)